elmish/Elmish.WPF/TUTORIAL.md

 type Cmd<'msg> = Sub<'msg> list
 ```

 We have encountered `Dispatch<'msg>` previously.
 It is the type of the `dispatch` argument to the normal MVU `view` function.
-It is simply an alias for a function that accepts a message and sends it to the MVU update loop so that it ends up being passed into `update`.
+It is simply an alias for a function that accepts a message and sends it to the MVU framework so that it ends up being passed into `update`.

 The next alias, `Sub<'msg>` (short for “subscription”) is simply a function that accepts a dispatcher and returns `unit`.
 This function can then dispatch whatever messages it wants whenever it wants, e.g. by setting up event subscriptions.